puppup420247-org/EdgeEnterprise/edgeenterprise/configure-microsoft-edge.md

 ---
-title: "Configure Microsoft Edge" ms.author: brianalt
+title: "Configure Microsoft Edge for Windows" ms.author: brianalt
-author: kelleyvice-MSFT
+author: kvice
 manager: laurawi
-ms.date: 09/30/2019
+ms.date: 10/09/2019
 audience: ITPro
-ms.topic: reference
+ms.topic: conceptual
 ms.prod: microsoft-edge
 ms.localizationpriority: high
 ms.collection: M365-modern-desktop
-description: "Configure Microsoft Edge on Windows and Mac devices"
+description: "Configure Microsoft Edge policy settings on Windows devices"
 ---

-# Configure Microsoft Edge
+# Configure Microsoft Edge policy settings on Windows

-Use the following information to configure Microsoft Edge policy settings on your Windows and Mac devices.
+Use the following information to configure Microsoft Edge policy settings on your Windows devices.

 > [!NOTE]
 > This article applies to Microsoft Edge version 77 or later.

-## Configure Microsoft Edge on Windows
+## Configure policy settings on Windows

 You can use _group policy objects (GPO)_ to configure policy settings for Microsoft Edge and managed Microsoft Edge updates on all versions of Windows.
 You can also provision policy through the registry for Windows devices that are joined to a Microsoft Active Directory domain, or Windows 10 Pro or Enterprise instances enrolled for device management in Microsoft Intune.
 To configure Microsoft Edge with group policy objects, you install _administrative templates_ that add rules and settings for Microsoft Edge to the group policy Central Store in your Active Directory domain or to the Policy Definition template folder on individual computers and then configure the specific policies you want to set.